“I’m not a racer.” The words continued to ring in my head even after I excused myself from a group conversation with a few fellow runners.

 Win your age group.
 We all inevitably age and become slower.
 PRs become a thing of the past, but one must continue to challenge oneself; therefore, we race to compete with our peers.
 We push to see if we can place in our age group simply to satisfy that need to improve.

 Comradery.
 Who can deny the social aspect of racing?
 Not every single reason for signing up for a race can be pinned to emphasize the need to compete.
 FOMO, also known as Fear of Missing Out, is a strong motivator.
 Missing out on meeting a new running friend.
-Betting together with old running buddies.
+Getting together with old running buddies.
 Having an opportunity to hang out post-race and eat, drink, socialize, and celebrate the winners and all things racing.

 Escape.
 Racing allows homemakers, school teachers, mechanics, truck drivers, salesman, engineers and so forth the ability to suit up in running gear every race weekend and perform.
-There are no agents involved, no union restrictions, no contracts to worry about and no multi-million dollar endorsement deals to be adhered to.
+There are no agents involved, no union restrictions, no contracts to worry about and no multimillion dollar deals to be adhered to.
 Racing is real life without a reset button.
-It’s one of those precious life experiences that cannot be duplicated or imitated or falsified using gimmicks or unreal statements.
+It’s one of those precious experiences that cannot be duplicated or imitated or falsified using gimmicks or unreal statements.

 This is why we race.
 Running is a sport that encompasses all of life’s raw emotions — every unadulterated feeling, everything it means to be human can be found here — and racing brings them to a boil.
 The life lessons learned through running and racing cannot be found on the Internet, they cannot be found in an encyclopedia or a text book, they can only be found by lacing up and hitting the road.

 The joys and pains of defeat.
 The graciousness of both winning and losing at the same time.
 To watch a runner, a mere mortal, push both the laws of physics and nature on a weekly basis is an art.
-If these words don’t give you goose bumps, if these reasons don’t get your heart pumping and make you want to sign-up for a race, then there can be only one explanation: You have assumed room temperature, and you have officially reached your warranty expiration.
+If these words don’t give you goose bumps, if these reasons don’t get your heart pumping and make you want to sign-up for a race, then there can be only one explanation: You have assumed room temperature and have officially reached your warranty expiration.

 Now go sign up for a race!
 See and feel for yourself what all the fuss is about!